Owl Incident Response Diode™: Secure Forensic File Collection.

 Owl Incident Response Diode (IRD) brings Protocol Filtering Diode assurance to the endpoint — purpose-built for incident responders who need a faster, safer, and more defensible alternative to conventional USB-based collection.

-Bringing One-Way PFD Assurance to the Moment of Response.
+Bring One-Way to the Moment of Response.

-Where standard data diodes are built for continuous, always-on network flows — Owl IRD is a Protocol Filtering Diode built for the moment of response, giving investigators a one-way, protocol-filtered collection path off compromised endpoints that contains threats instead of spreading them.
+Where standard data diodes are built for continuous, always-on network flows, Owl IRD is a Protocol Filtering Diode built for the moment of response, giving investigators a one-way, protocol-filtered collection path off compromised endpoints that contains threats instead of spreading them.

 Built for How Responders Actually Work.